jmandel/fhircast-docs/docs/content-sharing-research.md

 `report`| REQUIRED | FHIR DiagnosticReport resource in context is included for risk mitigation.
 The `id` and `versionId` of the diagnostic report SHALL be provided; however, additional attributes MAY be present.
 `select`| REQUIRED | Contains zero or more references to selected resources.
 If a reference to a resource is present in the `select` array, there is an implicit unselect of any previously selected resource.
 If no resource references are present in the `select` array, this is an indication that any previously selected resource is now unselected.

-##### DiagnosticReport-select Example
+##### [FHIR resource]-select Example
-The following example shows the selection of a single Observation resource.
+The following example shows the selection of a single Observation resource in an anchor context of a diagnostic report.

 ```
 {